 We are pioneers in the video wedding business, starting in 1982 in Huntington Beach, Calif.
 In 1986, after filming almost 300 weddings in one year with a crew of 9 videographers and 6 editors, we realized that Video Weddings were here to stay, and made them our specialty.
 We operated Alpha Video Services for 8 years, then sold the business to raise our three children.
 In 2010, after raising our children, we re-opened Alpha Video Services in Spokane, WA.
 This year, 2014 is our 13th year in business with 10 of those years with both of us full time.

 Cash, Check, Paypal, Mastercard, Visa, Discover, American Express

 We are full-time.

 Why should we hire you over someone less expensive?

 Our clients are serious about high quality work and care about hiring experience & dependability.
-They want a Wedding Film that they’ll love to watch over and over again and want to show family & friends.
-They don’t want to take the chance that their Wedding Film would be a failure.
+You want a Wedding Film that you’ll love to watch over and over again and want to show family & friends.
+You don’t want to take the chance that your Wedding Film would be a failure.
 With almost 800 weddings and in our 13th wedding season, you can count on us to deliver quality.
 We are also the recipients of the prestigious “BRIDES’ CHOICE AWARD for 2012, 2013 & 2014″ from WeddingWire.
-This is a result of the many excellent reviews we’ve received from past brides and parents.
+This is a result of the many excellent reviews we’ve received from past brides.
 Because of this award we are not only the highest-rated & reviewed Spokane Videographer, but it ranks us in the top 5% of all wedding vendors (all categories!) in the USA, Canada, and “abroad”!

 Video Weddings are one of the most difficult events to cover.
 They are fast-paced and unpredictable with no chance for a second take.
 Most wedding videographers are part-timers, doing a very limited number of weddings in a given year, thereby lacking the extensive experience necessary to insure that the job will be done right.